 Engineered fluid system reduces plug & abandonment costs

-We’re always very passionate about talking about muds - our clients see that everyday.
+We’re always very passionate about talking about mud—our clients see that every day.
 Some fluid discussions are simple, and others are more complicated.
-A recent Gas Well Program we worked on was a challenging one, requiring a sophisticated engineered mud program.
-We thought you might like to know about some of the various projects we are involved with, and some of the higher level technical drill fluid systems that are a part of what we do.
+A recent Gas Well Program we worked on was challenging, requiring a sophisticated engineered mud program.
+We thought you might like to know about some of the various projects we are involved with and some of the higher-level technical drill fluid systems that are a part of what we do.

-Blick and MI SWACO were recently contacted by a customer to provide high density brines, cleaning and perforating fluids, and cement spacers, for a series of plug and abandonment (P&A) operations.
+Blick was recently contacted by a customer to provide high-density brines, cleaning and perforating fluids, and cement spacers for a series of plug-and-abandonment (P&A) operations.

 When a well is to be closed permanently; usually after either logs determine there is insufficient hydrocarbon potential, or after production operations have drained the reservoir - cement plugs are placed within the wellbore.
 Whilst plugging operations can differ depending on the regulatory body; typically cement plugs are placed across open hydrocarbon-bearing formations, across all casing shoes, freshwater aquifers, and other areas near the surface, including the top 6m to 15m of the wellbore.